-Nuno Castelão has been a Principal Consultant at Vieira de Almeida's Banking & Finance department since January 2017.
-In such capacity, he has been active in financing transactions in Portuguese-speaking countries including Angola, and has established the legal department of Banco Nacional de Comércio de Timor-Leste in Díli, Timor-Leste.
+Nuno has been a Principal Consultant at Vieira de Almeida's (VdA) Banking & Finance practice since January 2017.
+In such capacity, he has been active in financing transactions in Portuguese-speaking countries including Angola, Mozambique and Timor-Leste, and has established the legal department of Banco Nacional de Comércio de Timor-Leste in Díli, Timor-Leste.

 Nuno previously worked in London for eight years in the International Capital Markets department of Allen & Overy LLP, where he focused on financing transactions (equity and debt), including debt programmes, issuances of Senior Notes, Regulatory Capital, and Asset-Backed Securities.
-Nuno was also involved in liability management transactions, and advised on banking regulatory issues.
+Nuno was also involved in liability management transactions, and advised on banking regulatory.